mac-cain13/ziften/Readme.md

 ## Features / What does it do?
 ### Jump to issue
 Type # followed by an issuenumber and hit enter to jump to that issue instantly.
-So #1234 + enter will jump to issue 1234 without any pages in between.
+So #1234 + enter will jump to issue 1234 page instantly.

 ### Jump to project
 Start typing an projectname into the searchfield, Ziften will show an autocomplete list of matching projects.
 Click a project from the list or select a project with the arrow keys and hit enter to jump to that project.
 No more pointing and clicking through the dropdown list!

 ### Other issues links
-In the "Issues"-menu a "Others" sections shows up to quickly show all issues that are resolved by other users.
+In the "Issues"-menu an "Others" sections shows up to quickly show all issues that are resolved by other users.
 (Great for testing issues that your collegues solved!)

 ### Hotkeys
 * Hit **n** to jump to the "New issue"-page, works on any page with the "New issue" link.